cs-fullstack-2019-fall/python-arraycollections-b-cw-jordondoug2019/README.md

 # python-arrayCollections_b-cw
+Good work!
+See gradedCW.py for comments.
+4/4 Score : 5
 ### Problem 1:
 Create a function with the variable below.
 After you create the variable do the instructions below that.
 ```